sampsyo/cs6120/content/blog/2022-03-29-unified-gc/index.md

 # Background

 ## Garbage Collection
 Languages like C and C++ take a manual memory management approach, requiring programmers to explicitly allocate and deallocate memory using `malloc` and `free`.
 This approach is extremely error prone and has led to many bugs.
 Languages such as Java or Python use dynamic memory management where the programming language runtime automatically frees memory that is no longer being used by the programmer.
 This approach however comes at a runtime cost since the language must be able to keep track of which objects are no longer being used.
 This has led to the research of high performance garbage collectors.
 There are two main types of collectors: reference counting collectors and tracing collectors.
-Until the ideas in this paper were presented, many believed that they were unrelated algorithms that accomplished the same task.
+Until the ideas in this paper were presented, the two can seem like unrelated algorithms that accomplished the same task.

 ## Reference Counting